xingyuHuxingyu/DynamicPO/README.md

 DynamicPO further applies **dual-margin dynamic β adjustment** to calibrate the optimization strength for each selected negative according to its boundary ambiguity.
 In this way, DynamicPO prevents optimization from being dominated by already separated negatives, enables more stable **preference-boundary refinement**, and remains **plug-and-play** across multiple multi-negative preference optimization objectives with **negligible computational overhead**.
 Experiments show that it effectively mitigates **preference optimization collapse** and improves recommendation performance across different LLM-based recommender settings.

+> [!NOTE]
+> Due to publisher page limits, we place additional discussion and results in the appendix of the arXiv version, including more thoughts on the **preference optimization collapse** phenomenon and future directions.

 ## 2. Installation

 ### 2.1 Requirements